yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    effect on the security of any particular IETF protocol.
 However, better-reviewed protocols are likely to also be more secure.

-# IANA Considerations

-This document specifies no IANA actions.

 # Acknowledgements

    We would like to thank Stephen Farrell, who reawakened community interest in this topic.
-Several reviewers provided important input, including Loa Andersson, Dave Crocker, Ned Freed, Christer Holmberg, Denis Ovsienko, and Curtis Villamizar.
+Several reviewers provided important input, including Loa Andersson, Dave Crocker, Ned Freed, Joel M. Halpern, Christer Holmberg,
+   Denis Ovsienko, and Curtis Villamizar.

    This document was originally prepared using the lyx2rfc tool, and we